Funmioja/LITA-Capstone-Projects-2/README.md

 SQL allowed us to break down the data at various levels and generate metrics for each region and subscription type.
 The queries also served as a foundation for the Power BI dashboard.

+# Power BI Dashboard
+## Purpose
+Power BI was used to build an interactive dashboard that enables dynamic visualization of customer segments, revenue patterns, and subscription trends.
+The dashboard allows stakeholders to explore data visually and filter by different dimensions such as region, subscription type, and customer status.